 You'll need a broad and up-to-date knowledge of software applications, programming languages and hardware, as well as an understanding of quality standards, legislation and best practice in the IT industry.

-For the most part you'll gain this knowledge over the course of your study and in your early career.
+For the most part, you'll gain this knowledge over the course of your study and in your early career.
 Once you've moved into employment you should consider taking short courses that lead to professional qualifications in areas of particular relevance, such as Agile and ITIL methodologies.
-See IT training for an overview of your options.

-In addition, you'll need advanced soft skills required for the management side of the job.
-In particular these include:
+In addition, you'll need advanced soft skills required for the management side of the job:

 - Anticipating and solving problems - a key part of the role is seeing where problems might arise during an IT project and finding solutions before they go 'live' and disrupt the organisation.